-Under BAPCPA, if the debtor does not redeem personalty included in the statement of intention within 30 days after the date of the first meeting of creditors, the automatic stay as to that property will terminate.
+If the debtor does not redeem personalty included in the statement of intention within 30 days after the date of the first meeting of creditors, the automatic stay as to that property will terminate.
 11 U.S.C. § 362(h).